mtlevolio/pylinkchecker/README.rst

                           Seconds to wait before considering that a page timed out
-      -P, --progress      Prints crawler progress in the console
+      -P, --progress      Prints crawler progress in the console -N, --run-once      Only crawl the first page.
+      -S, --show-source   Show source of links (html) in the report.

     Performance Options:
       These options can impact the performance of the crawler.